Last data update: November 2021

-The OECD’s Inter-Country Input-Output (ICIO) database when combined with IEA's energy statistics (CO2 emissions from fuel combustion), and other industry statistics, can be used to estimate consumption-based CO2 emissions.
-That is, the distribution across economies of final consumption of embodied carbon that has been emitted anywhere in the world along global production chains.
+The OECD Inter-Country Input-Output (ICIO) database, when combined with statistics on CO2 emissions from fuel combustion and other industry statistics, can be used to estimate demand-based carbon dioxide emissions.
+That is, the distribution across economies of final demand (household consumption and industry investment) for embodied carbon that has been emitted anywhere in the world, along global production chains.

-The development of difference between production-based and consumption-based carbon emissions is highlighted in the graph below.
-While the OECD countries in total have been and still are embedded carbon net-importers (the solid blue line representing consumption-based emissions is above the dashed blue line representing production-based emissions), the non-OECD countries are net-exporters.
-Note, that the shaded blue (OECD net imports) and green (non-OECD net exports) areas have the exact same size, i.e. OECD net-imports are non-OECD net-exports of embedded carbon.
-Net-imports of OECD countries have doubled between 1995 and 2005, peaked between 2005 and 2007 and then decreased due to the economic crises.
+The difference between production-based and demand-based carbon emissions is highlighted in the graph below.
+While the OECD countries, in total, are net-importers of embodied carbon (the solid blue line representing demand-based emissions is above the dashed blue line representing production-based emissions), non-OECD countries, as a whole, are net-exporters.
+Note that the shaded blue area (OECD net imports) and green area (non-OECD net exports) have the exact same size, i.e. OECD net-imports are non-OECD net-exports of embodied carbon.
+OECD net-imports grew from 1995 to reach a peak in 2006 and, ever since, have been gradually declining.

-Consumption-based emissions are calculated using IEA data on “CO2 emissions from fuel combustion” (2014) and the OECD Inter-Country Input-Output (ICIO) system (Edition 2015).
+Demand-based emissions are calculated using IEA data on “CO2 emissions from fuel combustion” and the OECD Inter-Country Input-Output (ICIO) system (edition 2021).
 Using information from both, emission-intensities of production are calculated for each industry in each country.
 These intensities are then combined with the Leontief inverse of the ICIO system to get emission multipliers for final demand.

 The carbon emissions associated with final demand FD_CO2 are calculated as follows:

-where diag(EF) is the the diagonalised matrix form of vector EF of industry emissions per unit of production (i.e. Emission Factors) by country, of size KN (K*N) where K = number of industries and N = number of countries.
+where diag(EF) is the the diagonalised matrix form of vector EF of industry emissions per unit of production (i.e. emission factors) by country, of size KN (K*N) where K = number of industries and N = number of countries.
+The fuel purchased abroad by domestic airlines and marine water transport industries are now included from the 2019 edition of embodied CO2.
 A is the global intermediate coefficients matrix so that (I-A)-1 is the global Leontief inverse (both of size KN x KN), and Y is the global final demand matrix of size KN x N.

 The rows in the result matrix CC, of size KN x N, represent the country and industry origins of emissions, while the columns represent the final demand countries where the emissions are consumed.